Construction Business Operator Sentenced To Two Years In Prison For Failing To Pay More Than $4.4 Million Of Payroll Taxes

 * * *

-The maximum potential sentences are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant will be determined by the judge.
+The maximum potential sentences are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant will be determined by a judge.

-This case is being prosecuted by the Office’s Complex Frauds and Cybercrime Unit.
-Assistant U.S. Attorney Olga I. Zverovich is in charge of the prosecution.
+This case is being handled by the Office’s White Plains Division and Money Laundering and Transnational Criminal Enterprises Unit.
+Assistant U.S. Attorneys Shiva H. Logarajah and Nicholas S. Bradley are in charge of the prosecution.